 One day, I noticed my puppy was acting strangely.
 She walked a few steps, stumbled, fell over and slowly got back up, only to fall over again.
 I realized her tummy was extremely bloated.

 I rushed her to the vet.
 The vet examined her for a few minutes and started to chuckle.
 Then my puppy let out a bellowing burp, and the vet actually started to laugh.

 When he asked me if I had left dog food out, I remembered the large bowl on the kitchen floor for my other dog.
 My puppy had 4 cups of food in her half-cup stomach.

 Between routine care and those little surprises, your pet’s medical bills can get expensive.
 Here are some ways to find less expensive — or even free — vet care.

 1. Look for low-cost alternatives

-Local animal welfare organizations, rescue groups and shelters often offer low-cost vaccinations, spaying and neutering, and other routine care.
+Local animal welfare organizations, rescue groups and shelters often offer low-cost vaccinations, spaying and neutering.
+They also offer other routine care.

 2. Try a veterinary school

 Veterinary schools are typically cheaper than vet clinics and animal hospitals.
 While procedures are performed by students, they are supervised by a high-quality and experienced vet.
 This is a great option for affordable pet care.

 Check out the American Veterinary Medical Association’s list of accredited veterinary colleges for a location near you.

 3. Shop around

-Vet prices can vary widely.
-For example, when I was looking for a new veterinarian in New Orleans, I called six different clinics.
+Veterinarian prices can vary widely.
+For example, when I was looking for a new vet in New Orleans, I called six different clinics.
 The base cost of a visit ranged from $35 to $75.
+So, check around.

 4. Ask your vet for help

 If your pet needs an expensive medical treatment or you’re struggling to cover the cost of care, discuss the situation with your veterinarian.
-Many vets offer payment plans or discounts to their steady clients.
+Some vets offer payment plans or discounts to their steady clients.

 5. Find a charity

 If your vet can’t help — and you can’t afford an expensive and necessary medical procedure — you may be able to get help from a charity.